LeonardoDeFaveri/DistributedSystemsProject/README.md

 - Run the application with gradle (if gradle is in the environment variables): `gradle run`

 ## Architectural choices

-- Both replicas and clients hold a list of all the replicas in the system
+- Both replicas and clients hold a list of all the replicas in the system:

   - Replicas need to know which are the other replicas
   - Clients pick the replica to contact from that list.
-Each client has a favourite replica and keeps contacting it until it crashes.
-When that happens, it pick another one
+Each client has a favorite replica and keeps contacting it until it crashes.
+When that happens, it picks another one

 - Initially the coordinator is the first replica created